carp-lang/Carp/docs/CInterop.md

 (puts (String.cstr "Hello"))
 ```

-It might be a good idea not to expose the C type to the end user directly:
+You may want to hide the C type from the end-user:

 ```clojure
 (defmodule MyMod